 Established in 2006, the UCF College of Medicine is one of the first U.S. medical schools in decades to be built from the ground up.
 As a new medical school, UCF’s program epitomizes innovation, high-tech learning tools and a pioneering spirit to educate young doctors and scientists in a new and better way for the 21st century.

-In 2014, the M.D. program enrolled its sixth class, and its second at full enrollment of 120 students.
-That means enrollment has increased 10-fold in just five years.
-By the 2016-2017 school year, the college will be educating 480 physicians-in-training a year.
+The college's 41-member Charter Class matriculated in 2009.
+With the admission of a class in August 2016, the M.D. program is at full enrollment -- 480 students.
 The College of Medicine’s Burnett School of Biomedical Sciences is training almost 3,000 undergraduate majors in the biomedical sciences: Biotechnology, Medical Laboratory Sciences, and Molecular Biology and Microbiology.
 The school also offers master’s degrees in Molecular Biology and Microbiology and Biotechnology as well as doctoral degree in Biomedical Science.
-In fall 2015, the college will begin offering an M.D.-Ph.D. degree.
+The college also offers joint degrees, including an M.D.-Ph.D. degree, an M.D.-M.B.A and an M.D.-M.S. degree in hospitality.

-The college is an integral part of the growing medical city at Lake Nona.
+The college is a founding member of Orlando's growing Medical City at Lake Nona.
 The UCF Health Sciences Campus at Lake Nona now includes the medical school’s new 170,000-square-foot medical education facility, featuring the latest in lab and classroom technology, as well as its new 198,000-square-foot Burnett Biomedical Sciences building.